salahnomad/salahnomad.github.io/content/about/testimonials/the-human-constellation/index.md

 Pieter.
 Sally.
 Zak.
 A mirror, a bridge, an anchor.

 These weren't random encounters.
-They formed the trinity of [**Rooted Nomadism**](/about/philosophy/salah-philosophy/): Identity through reflection, Vision through connection, and Belonging through shared memory.
+They formed the trinity of Rooted Nomadism: Identity through reflection, Vision through connection, and Belonging through shared memory.
 Without them, I would have been a wandering star with no direction.
 With them, I learned that our strongest journeys are forged in the gravitational pull of human connection.

 The solitary nomad is a myth; a connected traveler is the reality.
 My identity is not a monolith I carved alone; it is a mosaic, and its most beautiful tiles were placed in my hands by others.